Intersections of blocks of cyclotomic Hecke algebras: Introduction

 \section{Introduction}

-Cyclotomic Hecke algebras were introduced in \cite{BM93} to explain observations in the modular representation theory of finite reductive groups in non-defining characteristic.
-In this paper we study their specialisations at roots of unity.
-Our research is motivated by a surprising conjecture of Trinh and Xue \cite[Conj.~4.1]{TX23}, which we prove for all exceptional groups apart from a few cases in type $E_8$.
-We also give a proof in all cases where relative Weyl groups are cyclic.
+Cyclotomic Hecke algebras were originally introduced by Brou\'e and Malle \cite{BM93} to provide an explanation for observations made within the modular representation theory of finite reductive groups, particularly in non-defining characteristic.
+In this paper we compare their specialisations at different roots of unity, motivated by a startling recent conjecture proposed by Trinh and Xue \cite[Conj.~4.1]{TX23}.